Use Contentlayer with NextJS

 Use defineDocumentType

-for each type of content type you want Contentlayer to manage.
-Using the fields property we map frontmatter fields from the document to object properties you can freely use (and to typescript types!).
+property we map frontmatter fields from the document to object properties you can freely use (and to typescript types!).

 This are some kind of virtual fields that can go through and extra process, for example to get the slug from the file name, or to get some extra metadata like reading time.